HP319193/prisme.ai/docs/docs/en/hosting/enterprise-features/configuration/prismeai-llm/index.md

 For LocalAI, you can learn more about [installing the  models in the next section](#installing-models).

+We recommend customizing your resource allocation based on your specific needs.
+For models that require additional resources, we suggest considering the addition of vCPU and RAM.
+Depending on the extent of your usage, it may be necessary to dedicate these resources exclusively to this service for optimal performance.

+To begin, we recommend initiating with a 16vCPU machine.

 ### Ollama

 **Using Helm Chart :**